 Both are accepted for documents such as a new passport or driving licence.
 It might be helpful to have a simple letter to hand from your GP (or other medical person who knows you) stating that you are intending to transition as part of the information supplied when changing your documentation.

-UK Trans Info have a comprehensive guidance page that explains the processes in greater detail.
+Gender Construction Tool Kit ID Documents is a comprehensive guidance page that explains the processes in greater detail.

 Documents that will need to be replaced include: